cwchentw/lightweight-cms/content/reference/project-structure.md

 ## *assets* Directory

 *assets* directory stows assets for front end.
+Unlike things in *static* directory, stuffs in *assets* require processing or compiling before senting to client environments.

+See [this article](/howto/how-to-manage-assets/) for more information related to asset management in mdcms.